City buyer path · Dubai · Private-client + family-office hub

 US-RIA institutional-IR deck reused for the Gulf legPrivate-client deck calibrated for family-office gatekeepers and Big Four-mediated referrals

-No Big Four advisor named, no prime-broker namedBig Four advisor and prime-broker desk named in the materials and on the page
+No Big Four specialist named, no prime-broker namedBig Four specialist and prime-broker desk named in the materials and on the page

 ADGM-Courts language carried over from Abu Dhabi materialsDIFC-Courts and DFSA language calibrated for the Dubai private-client register